Religious conversion: Other religions and sects

 The Church of Scientology attempts to gain converts by offering "free stress tests".
 It has also used the celebrity status of some of its members (most notably that of the American actor Tom Cruise) to attract converts.
 The Church of Scientology requires that all converts sign a legal waiver which covers their relationship with the Church of Scientology before engaging in Scientology services.

 Research in the United States and in the Netherlands has shown a positive correlation between areas lacking mainstream churches and the percentage of people who are members of a new religious movement.
 This applies also for the presence of New Age centres.

-On the other end of the proselytising scale are religions that do not accept any converts, or do so very rarely.
+On the other end of the proselytising scale are religions that do not accept any converts.
 Often these are relatively small, close-knit minority religions that are ethnically based such as the Yazidis, Druze, and Mandaeans.
 The Parsis, a Zoroastrianism group based in India, classically does not accept converts, but this issue became controversial in the 20th century due to a rapid decline in membership.
 Chinese traditional religion lacks clear criteria for membership, and hence for conversion.
 However, Taoism does have its own religious conversion ceremony which seems to be adopted and modified from Chinese Buddhist refuge-taking ceremonies.
 The Shakers and some Indian eunuch brotherhoods do not allow procreation, so that every member is a convert.